aisingapore/TagUI/README.md

 test.assertSelectorHasText(tx('header'), 'Interface automation','Check for phrase in header element');
 ```

 For the list of 30+ expressive test assertions built into CasperJS, [click here](http://docs.casperjs.org/en/latest/modules/tester.html).
 To know more about CasperJS testing framework, [click here](http://docs.casperjs.org/en/latest/testing.html).
-As TagUI allows you to write JavaScript code directly within the automation flow, advanced testing or coding techniques that can be implemented in CasperJS should work directly within your flow.
+As TagUI allows you to write JavaScript / CasperJS code directly within the automation flow, advanced testing or coding techniques that can be implemented in CasperJS should work directly within your flow.

-TagUI recognizes most JavaScript code.
+TagUI recognizes most JavaScript / CasperJS code.
 In the event you get an error saying that it cannot understand the step for your JavaScript line, raise an issue or modify the source code ([tagui_parse.php](https://github.com/tebelorg/TagUI/blob/master/src/tagui_parse.php) is where interpretation of natural language to CasperJS JavaScript code takes place).
 Alternatively, use step js to explicitly declare that whatever follows on that line is JavaScript code and ensure that the line is not treated as a TagUI step.

 ### FILES
 Filename |Purpose